 To put it another way:

-When building an information security framework, organisations must take a few extra steps to ensure that privacy concerns are also accounted for.
+When building an information security framework, organisations must take a few extra steps to ensure that privacy concerns are accounted for.

-ISO 27701’s approach recognises that by expanding on the clauses of ISO 27001 and controls in Annex A that relate specifically to data privacy, as well as providing two additional sets of controls specific to data controllers and data processors.
+ISO 27701’s approach recognises this by expanding on the clauses of ISO 27001 and controls in Annex A that relate specifically to data privacy, as well as providing two additional sets of controls specific to data controllers and data processors.

-It also builds on the principle of information security by directing the reader to the more expansive privacy principles in ISO 29100.
-These cover a wider range of privacy concerns, including those discussed in data protection regulations internationally.
+It also builds on the principle of information security by directing the reader to the more expansive privacy principles in ISO 29100., the international standard that provides a privacy framework for personal data held in IT systems.

 ISO 27701 and the GDPR